VlachJosef/purescript-book/text/chapter9.md

 The final argument is a number representing the number of iterations of the production rules we would like to perform.

-The first observation is that the `lsystem` function should work for only one type of `Alphabet`, but for any type, so we should generalize our type accordingly.
+The first observation is that the `lsystem` function should not work for only one type of `Alphabet`, but for any type, so we should generalize our type accordingly.
 Let's replace `Alphabet` and `Sentence` with `a` and `Array a` for some quantified type variable `a`:

 ```haskell
 forall a eff.
 Array a